driptaRC/POST/README.md

 ### Overview
 This repository is a PyTorch implementation of the paper [Prior-guided Source-free Domain Adaptation for Human Pose Estimation](https://arxiv.org/abs/2308.13954) published at [ICCV 2023](https://iccv2023.thecvf.com/).

-Our code is based on the implementation of [UDA_PoseEstimation](https://github.com/VisionLearningGroup/UDA_PoseEstimation/tree/master).
+Our code is based on the implementation of [UDA_PoseEstimation](https://github.com/VisionLearningGroup/UDA_PoseEstimation/tree/master) and [RegDA](https://github.com/thuml/Transfer-Learning-Library/tree/master/examples/domain_adaptation/keypoint_detection).

 **Data Preparation**